Christopher-Weier/sql-log-analysis-filters/README.md

 ---

 ## 📚 Summary
 The investigation determined that although there was a noticeable increase in after-hours login activity, the behavior was **non-malicious**.
-The findings informed adjustments to monitoring thresholds to reduce unnecessary alerts while preserving early detection of genuine threats :contentReference[oaicite:2]{index=2}.
+The findings informed adjustments to monitoring thresholds to reduce unnecessary alerts while preserving early detection of genuine threats.